jaclark5/psi4_utilities/docs/index.rst

-.. emp documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. psi4_utilities documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Estimate Memory from Psi4's documentation!
+Welcome to Psi4 Utilities's documentation!
 =========================================================

 .. grid:: 1 1 2 2